 Restrictions in practice relate to cases where the person who has received an electronic signature does not confirm its compliance with the prescribed identification requirements, as well as if the signing of the document requires a witness.
 Also, EDS will not be accepted if an act of a state body or the Law establishes the requirement of the handwritten signature.

 DigiSigner is a service with the help of which you can sign documents remotely from anywhere in the world.
 It is possible to put your signature, leave details, as well as add already prepared files with signature.

 To do this, you need to log in to the site, and then add a document that requires a signature via the “Upload Document” button.

 The downloaded document will appear in the list.
-It can also be added from Google Drive or Dropbox cloud services using the “Get from cloud” button.
-To sign, click on “Sign”, in order to send first to the second party for signing – click “Send for Signing”.
+It can also be added from Google Drive or Dropbox cloud services using the “Get from the cloud” button.
+To sign, click on “Sign,” to send first to the second party for signing – click “Send for Signing.”

 To save the document, click on the download button or “Done” on the top panel.
 If the document is signed, a corresponding comment appears under it – Signed.

 You can follow the process of signing by other members in the “Waiting for Others” folder.
-If you sent the document for signature, it will return to the “Waiting for Me” folder.
+If you sent the document for signature, it would return to the “Waiting for Me” folder.

 Signatures made with DigiSigner are subject to the laws governing electronic document management in each country.
 If both parties agree to keep documents electronically, they can use the service to sign papers.